-Visitors must check in at the front office immediately upon arrival in order to sign in and to receive a visitor badge.
+Cole R-1 strives to ensure student safety throughout the school day.
+For this reason, all visitors must check in at the front office immediately upon arrival in order to sign in and to receive a visitor badge.
 Visitors must sign out when they leave.